What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 Do Not Attempt to Drive Without Coverage

-This question hinges on whether you own outright the vehicle or you are currently put on an installment leasing payment plan:
+This question hinges on whether you own the vehicle outright or you are currently put on an installment leasing payment plan:

 If you are currently leasing a car, you may not have this option as the lender requires you to purchase both collision and comprehensive coverage along with the minimum liability protection.